androidzhibinw/androidzhibinw.github.io/about.md

 ---
 layout: page
-title: About
+title: ;-)
 permalink: /about/
 ---

-I am an Android System Engineer working in ShangHai.
+I am an Android Engineer working in ShangHai.

+Principle for me:

+- Use Unix/Linux APAIC.
+- Use English APAIC.
+- Use Google as Search Engine APAIC.
+- Read original edition APAIC.
+- Do it best or give it up.
+- Never REPEAT.